Trigger warning:

 Check it out:

-In the past, the charity arm of the massive porn site has very predictably (and in many cases ironically) latched onto trendy humanitarian causes including saving the whales, saving the pandas, cleaning up beaches, and ending domestic violence.
+In the past, the charity arm of the massive porn site has very predictably (and in many cases ironically) latched onto trendy humanitarian causes, including saving the whales, saving the pandas, cleaning up beaches, and ending domestic violence.

-Related: How The Porn Industry Capitalizes Off Of Racism And Racist Stereotypes
+Related: How the Porn Industry Capitalizes Off of Racism and Racist Stereotypes

-But like so many of the other causes they say they support, including fighting racism, the content on their site shows how they care more about public perception than they care about following through with making sure the content on their site is in alignment with the causes they say they support.
+But like so many of the other causes they say they support, including fighting racism, the content on their site shows how they care more about public perception than about following through with making sure the content on their site is in alignment with the causes they say they support.
 Allow us to explain.

 The racist content reportedly on Pornhub

-Firstly, it’s important to note that Pornhub is like YouTube, in that content creators from all over the world can upload and monetize their content—even if it’s allegedly violent, features children, or promotes racist stereotypes.
+Firstly, it’s important to note that Pornhub is like YouTube in that content creators from all over the world can upload and monetize their content—even if it’s allegedly violent, features children, or promotes racist stereotypes.

 In response, Pornhub representatives defended their reviewing process, stating that they have an extensive process for fingerprinting nonconsensually uploaded videos, and they take care to make sure illicit content does not show up on the site.
-(Click here to read more about our investigation of their processes, and our review of if Pornhub’s efforts are truly effective in preventing the spread of nonconsensual content.)
+(Click here to read more about our investigation of their processes and our review of if Pornhub’s efforts are truly effective in preventing the spread of nonconsensual content.)

 After weeks of protest and unrest across the world in the wake of George Floyd’s death, one thing in their terms of service was glaring to us.
 Pornhub claimed (as of June 2020) to not allow content that is “racial” on their site.
-See for yourself, in the 6th section:
+See for yourself in the 6th section:

 But is that true?
 There’s no “racial” content on the site that could contain racist stereotypes that are “hateful” or even “abusive”?